 Camel husbandry has made a significant contribution to improving the lives of the pastoral families living in Isiolo County.
 The female camels provide 3-10 litres of milk each day.
 Families consume on average 1-2 litres for their own use; this improves food security and reduces malnutrition.
 The remaining milk is sold through the local milk cooperative in Isiolo and earns a familiy about 500 KES (about 5 CHF) per day.
 This income can be used in various ways, e.g. to pay their children’s school fees.
 The young male camels are sold for about 50,000 KES (about 460 CHF).

-Camel owners have links with the government veterinary officers, giving them access to veterinary treatment even after the end of the project.
+Links have been established between camel owners and government veterinary officers so that beneficiaries have access to veterinary treatment even after the end of the project.
 The cost of the treatment will be covered by the camel owners themselves with the income earned by selling the milk.
 Participants are encouraged to become part of the supply chain for camel milk, including marketing.
 This will allow them to sell their products independently at rural and urban markets.
 The project is structured so that the various women’s cooperatives cover all parts of the supply chain.
 This means that they are not reliant on doing business with third parties.
 In the area of animal health, livestock farmers will be able to recognise and treat any diseases that occur.
 These diseases are then reported to the local authorities.
 The local authorities have incorporated the web-based disease monitoring system into their own planning and funding systems.
 This will allow them to monitor the incidence of animal diseases, recognise potential epidemics more quickly and so prevent them.